By Tim Lambert

 Rich People in The Middle Ages

 The main pastime of the upper class was hunting.
 Lords hunted deer with packs of dogs and killed them with arrows.
 They also hunted wild boar with spears.
 Both men and women went hawking.
 In the evenings they feasted, danced and played board games such as chess and backgammon.
 In the mid-15th century playing cards arrived in England.
 When he was not hunting the noble or knight was fighting.
 Their wives were also kept busy.
 They had to organize the servants and generally run the household.

 Knights also took part in tournaments.
 These events drew large crowds of spectators.
-At them knights fought with wooden lances, swords or maces.
+At them, knights fought with wooden lances, swords or maces.
 This was called jousting.
 There were also tourneys (fights between teams).
 Tournaments often lasted four days.
 Two days were for jousting, one was for tourneys and one was for archery competitions.

 A history of rich people

 Children from noble families saw little of their parents.
 When they were very young nurses looked after them.
 When they were about 7 they were sent to live with another noble household.
 Boys became pages and had to wait on lords and ladies.
 They also learned to fight.
 At 14 a boy became a squire and at 21 a knight.
 Girls learned the skills they needed to run a household.
 Childhood ended early for children in the Middle Ages.
-In upper class families girls married as young as 12 and boys as young as 14.
+In upper class families, girls married as young as 12 and boys as young as 14.
 They did not normally choose their own marriage partners.
-Their parents arranged their marriages for them.
+Their parents arranged their marriage for them.
 Children from poor families might have more choice about who they married but by the time they were about 7 or 8 they had to start helping their parents by doing simple jobs such as chasing away birds when crops had been sown or helping to weave wool.
 Children were expected to help the family earn a living as soon as they were able.

 A history of children